genpguides/genp-reddit-backup/redditgenpguides.md

 &amp;nbsp;

-**Use the following commands in PowerShell (admin) if your apps are warning you of unlicensed or non-genuine usage.** - add one at a time.
+**Use the following commands in PowerShell (admin) if your apps are warning you of unlicensed or non-genuine usage.** - add one line at a time, and press ENTER after each one.

 ```Add-Content -Path $env:windir\System32\drivers\etc\hosts -Value "`n0.0.0.0`tic.adobe.io" -Force```